sashaskinner/grab-back/README.md

 ## <a name="improvements"></a>Future Plans & Improvements

-* Add testing to code.
+* Continue to add unit tests and integraton tests to code.
 * Improve the interactivity of the map and chart, making changing categories of data or years more intuitive and easier to navigate.
+* Add descriptive tooltips and change district color on hover to D3 map.
 * Add more historical data.
 * Predict future data using predictive modeling.